 Gather and disseminate information of interest and concern to Australian law students;

 Facilitate communication and the exchange of information between law student societies, within Australia and abroad; and

 Initiate activities of a social, intellectual, and competitive nature among law students at a national level.

 Annually, ALSA hosts the July Conference where up to 500 law students from Australia, New Zealand and South East Asia converge for a week of legal competitions, educational seminars and opportunities and an array of social events.
 It is one of the largest student conferences in Australia and the only conference of its kind for law students.
-The ALSA Conference for 2018 will be held in Adelaide!
+The ALSA Conference for 2019 will be held in Melbourne!
 For more info, go to their website or follow them on Facebook!

 Acknowledgement of country RMIT LSS acknowledges, recognises and respects the Elders, past, present and future of the Wurundjeri people of the Kulin nation who are the traditional custodians of the land on which we meet.